MooersLab/latextips/README.md

 You can print notes with the slides for handouts.
 It is easy to recycle a beamer slideshow when making a new one.
 Code listings in beamer were tricky to code, but once you figure it out, you can use the beamer slide as a template.
+An example with code listings is found [here](https://github.com/MooersLab/slideshowTemplateLaTeX).

 You can add a section key above each frame environment in the beamer file.
 These will not interfere with the compiling of the beamer file, but they do appear as an outline in the lower left in Overleaf.